jgthomas/data-structure-libs/README.md

 ### demos

+* algorithms

+> demo illustrates each step in the sort and how it transforms the data.

+* data structures

-For algorithms, the demo's output illustrates each step in the sort and how it transforms the data.
-For data structures, the demos are interactive, allowing an exploration of adding, deleting, searching and other operations
+> the demos are interactive, allowing an exploration of adding, deleting, searching and other operations

 ### reference

-Simple, annotated versions of each data struture and algorithm aiming to capture their essence
+Simple, annotated versions of each data structure and algorithm aiming to capture their essence

 ### tests